adamayd/React/README.md

 ## Notes on Completion of course

 The course moves at a fast past and you cover a lot of ground in under 2 hours.
-The most unfortunate part is that Chapter 6 has become outdated because **create-react-app** now uses React 16.
-Using the following items I was able to get the app to compile successfully, but the render keeps failing.
-I will revisit this app at later times and debug more as I become more proficient in React 16.
+The most unfortunate part is that Chapter 6 has become outdated if you use **create-react-app** without a version as the default now uses React 16.
+Using the following items I was able to get the app to compile successfully and render but some of the funcionality is still wonky.
+I will revisit this app at later times and debug more as I become more proficient in React.

-### Conversion to React 16
+### Conversion to React 16/ES6

-* Include ```import React, { Component } from 'react'```
+* Include ```import React, { Component, PropTypes } from 'react'```
-* Change ```createClass```'s to ```class YOURCLASS extends Component```
+* Change ```createClass```'s to ```class YOURCLASS extends Component``` or ```React.Component``` if you just used ```React``` in your import statement
-* Remove commas from functions
+* Remove commas from ends of functions
-* ```propTypes``` doesn't work.
-I commented it out for the time being.
+* ```propTypes``` must be updated to ES6 to work properly
+* Add a constructor(props)
+* I tried unsuccessfully to bind my functions in constructor, but still received property undefined errors so I used arrow functions instead.
+It worked, but I still don't know why binding didn't work.

+From here on out I am just going to update progress in the README.md but I will use github's issue tracker as I find them until the application is working correctly again.